-Of course, sometimes tours are unavoidable and just make more sense with time constraints and the ease of getting to places, such as some Balkan day trips from Dubrovnik.
+Of course, sometimes tours are unavoidable and just make more sense with time constraints and the ease of getting to places, such as day trip from Dubrovnik to Montenegro and Bosnia and Herzegovina.
 But Europe has a fantastic public transport system and a little bit of research beforehand might show you that you can take the trip yourself by utilising this.
 This could help you to avoid higher fees of pre-booked tours (and you get to follow your own schedule for the day)!

 Read more: Step into a real life storybook by visiting the most beautiful small towns in Germany.

 6. Use hand luggage only (no matter what season it is)

 When using budget airlines around Europe, it is unlikely you will get hold luggage included in your ticket price.
 Adding this on to your flight will usually hike the price right up!
 Sometimes, if you’ve snapped up a real bargain, the total fee for the hold luggage can cost more than the flight itself!

 So why not make the most of the included hand luggage allowance and use this for the duration of your trip to save money?
 I used hand luggage only on my 8 day trip to Rome and Prague, and planned on using it for the 3 week trip around Europe that I never took (damn you Coronavirus)!
 It’s quite likely that most of the stuff you pack in your hold luggage, you never use anyway!